majacQ/ecmascript_test262/INTERPRETING.md

 ### Modules

 Test262 includes tests for ECMAScript 2015 module code, denoted by the "module" metadata flag.
-Files bearing a name ending in `_FIXTURE.js` **MUST NOT** be interpreted as standalone tests; they are intended to be referenced by test files.
-Realm modifications, including [Test262-Defined Bindings](#test262-defined-bindings) and [Host-Defined Functions](#host-defined-functions), are not applied to code executed from `_FIXTURE.js` files.
-See the [**Rules For Module `_FIXTURE.js` Files** section of CONTRIBUTING.md](https://github.com/tc39/test262/blob/master/CONTRIBUTING.md#rules-for-module-fixturejs-files) for more information.
+Files bearing a name which includes the sequence `_FIXTURE` **MUST NOT** be interpreted as standalone tests; they are intended to be referenced by test files.
+Realm modifications, including [Test262-Defined Bindings](#test262-defined-bindings) and [Host-Defined Functions](#host-defined-functions), are not applied to code executed from `_FIXTURE` files.
+See the [**Rules For Module `_FIXTURE` Files** section of CONTRIBUTING.md](https://github.com/tc39/test262/blob/HEAD/CONTRIBUTING.md#rules-for-module-fixturejs-files) for more information.

 All module specifiers used by Test262 begin with the character sequence `./`.
 The remaining characters should be interpreted as the name of a file within the